romeollangozi/to_do_app_with_flask/README.md

-# TODO APP
+# TO-DO WEB APP

 This project was for learning purposes about Flask library SQLAlchemy.
-I have created a simple to-do list with user authentication and a dedicated database to hold users data and to-do notes
+I have created a simple to-do list with user authentication and a dedicated database to hold users data and to-do notes.
+All the website aspects where build with
+Flask, SQLAlchemy was used as our ORM(Object Relational Mapper) to make queries to the database.
+The database engine we used was SQLite a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, database engine.
+Flask-Login was used to provide user session management for Flask.
+It handles the common tasks of logging in, logging out, and remembering your users’ sessions over extended periods of time.

 ## Installation